mark-watson/PythonAIBook/manuscript/Chess.md

 The heuristics, in priority order:

 1. **Transposition table move**: If a previous search found a best move for this position, try it first.
-This is the single most powerful ordering heuristic — the previous iteration's best move causes a cutoff on the first move in many positions.
+This is the single most powerful ordering heuristic: the previous iteration's best move causes a cutoff on the first move in many positions.
 2. **MVV-LVA** (Most Valuable Victim, Least Valuable Attacker): When capturing, prefer capturing the most valuable piece with the least valuable attacker.
 Capturing a queen with a pawn is great; capturing a pawn with a queen is less exciting (and possibly a blunder if the queen is then recaptured).
 3. **Promotions**: Promoting to a queen is almost always a strong move and should be searched early.
 4. **Castling**: Castling improves king safety and is usually a good developing move.